donivanjames/BNSv1-2/README.md

 - Allow player to jump slightly before touching the ground for better response time
 - Get short, loopable sound bites for audio so it loads in faster
 - Customize "Tap to start" text for mobile
-- Compress audio files
 - Get mobile version working properly
 - Every frame we're querying ALL obstacles, could slow down system
 - A lot of Math.floor (~~) in script.js, might be able to condense it to 1 or two times
-- We're calling querySelectorAll twice every frame for obstacles (in update and getRects)
+- We're calling querySelectorAll twice every frame for apples (in update and getRects)
 - Mobile: maybe don't change background color for faster processing
 - Potential loading screen
 - Bug: there's a 300ms space after dying where pause can be activated